 For independent $X_i$ and $Y_j$ a linear relation has probability 0.5 to hold.
 The stronger the probability bias away from 0.5 for a relation, the more useful the relation is.
-We can describe the probability bias for all possible relations in the Linear Approximation Table (LAT), which is a table whose rows (respectively columns) describe the possible input (respectively output) variable minus half the number of possible input values (for a 4-bit SBox: $0.5 \cdot 2^4 = 8$ ):
+We can describe the probability bias for all possible relations in the Linear Approximation Table (LAT), which is a table whose rows (respectively columns) describe the possible input (respectively output) variable sums.
+The cell at row I and column O contains the number of matches between the sum of input bits and the sum of output bits: